sekmet/substrate-front-end-doterc20/README.md

-# Substrate Front End Template
+# Substrate Front End DOTERC20 - Hackathon: Hello World! by Polkadot

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal